A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Experimental Results

 We report word-level accuracy across multiple morphological features, including exact match (\textbf{Match}), minimal spelling correction (\textbf{Match'}), part-of-speech (\textbf{POS}), fully diacritized form (\textbf{Diac}), lemma (\textbf{Lex}), and tokenization (\textbf{Tok}).
 It is worth noting that the \textbf{Match} score corresponds to the transliteration accuracy reported earlier (\S\ref{sec:trans-results}) and reflects whether the system's output exactly matches the gold Arabic word form.

-Table~\ref{tab:morph-res} presents morphological tagging results over the Arabic outputs produced from transliterated Judeo-Arabic input.
+Table~\ref{tab:morph-res} presents morphological tagging results over Arabic outputs produced from transliterated JA input.
 For both GPT-3.5 and GPT-4o, outputs derived from dotless input yield better tagging performance, with GPT-4o showing a particularly large improvement over its dotted counterpart.
-In contrast, \textit{CharMapper} outperforms both LLMs across all tagging dimensions, regardless of input type, and performs better on dotted input.
-Notably, the accuracy for \textbf{Match'} is substantially higher than for \textbf{Match} in the \textit{CharMapper} outputs.
-Since \textbf{Match'} allows for minimal spelling corrections by the morphological analyzer, this gap illustrates the kinds of minor orthographic errors \textit{CharMapper} often introduces.
-Applying post-correction to \textit{CharMapper} outputs leads to substantial improvements across all morphological features.
-The best overall performance is achieved when post-correction is performed using GPT-4o, confirming the value of high-quality error correction in producing well-formed Arabic.
+In contrast, both \newcite{mitelman-etal-2024-code} and \textit{CharMapper} outperform the LLMs across all tagging dimensions, regardless of input type, with higher accuracy on dotted text, a difference especially pronounced for \textit{CharMapper}.

+Post-correction with GPT-4o yields substantial improvements across all features for both \newcite{mitelman-etal-2024-code} and \textit{CharMapper}, on both dotless and dotted input.
+The strongest results are achieved with \textit{CharMapper} on dotted text, where performance is consistently higher, highlighting the value of the upper-dot diacritic and the effectiveness of combining \textit{CharMapper} with high-quality error correction to produce well-formed Arabic.